Configure local testing¶

 tb mock

 command.
-See Generate mock data. - Use an external tool to call your endpoints using fake data.
-See Call the Events API.
+See Generate mock data. - Use Tinybird's ingest APIs to send events or files.
+See Call the ingest APIs.

 - Generate test suites using the